rahulkj/rahulkj.github.io/_posts/2022-09-09-self-signed-certificates.md

 categories: openssl, certificates
 ---

-If you are a Mac user, you must have noticed that you get an error with the cli (command line interface) tools written in golang, throw an execpetion:
+If you are a Mac user, you must have noticed that you get an error with the cli (command line interface) tools written in golang, throw an exception:

 `error: x509: "somehost" certificate is not standards compliant`